dbc60/blog/content/post/basic-web-design.rst

     }

 Clearly ``main`` is still there, but I read the article as stating that's all that was *really* necessary.
-Why would someone write something so misleading, especially to novices?
-He was just unclear.
-He really meant 58 bytes for layout, not layout + styling.
-Still, his count is wrong.
-It's 63 bytes as written.
+What was going on?

+I'm going to be generous and guess his intent was to say that those 58 bytes was all that one needed for layout, and the rest is for styling.
+Otherwise, I'd assume the title was just click bait.

-Well, at least it provoked `a conversation <58 bytes of css_>`_. `Web Design in 4 minutes <web design in 4 minutes_>`_ was one site cited as an example of simple web design.
+Regardless, it provoked `a conversation <58 bytes of css_>`_. `Web Design in 4 minutes <web design in 4 minutes_>`_ was one site cited as an example of simple web design.
 It's CSS is quite a bit longer.
 Still, it's ``main`` layout consists of just: